gitting-around/swrob-01-Exercises/Matlab and ROS/ExerciseGettingStartedWithTurtlebot.md

 The wired network connection is setup as: 192.168.0.200.
 The port 11311 is default and should always be used.

+## 1.a Network setup
+If you are connecting a cable directly between the two computers, i.e. without a router, you have to set a static ip on your computer.
+Use 192.168.1.X, where X is not 200.
+Submask should be 255.255.255.0

 ## 2. Turtlebot